-- Professional retiree health and dental insurance (Manulife): A new program offering three choices of coverage level that pick up when your work benefits end; - Home and auto insurance (TD Insurance): A program that has been tailored exclusively to the needs of engineers since 1950; - Term life and accident insurance (Manulife): One of the oldest and largest group plans in Canada;

-- Health and dental care, disability income replacement, and business overhead insurance (Manulife): Financial protection against sickness and accident; - Critical illness insurance (Manulife): Offering a saving of 10 per cent on coverage of \$125,000 or more per person; and - Pet insurance (Petsecure): From the #1 recommended provider in Canada.
+- Professional Retiree Health and Dental Insurance (Manulife): A program that offers three choices of coverage levels that pick up when your work benefits end. - Home and Auto Insurance (TD Insurance): A program that has been tailored exclusively to the needs of engineers since 1950. - Term Life and Accident Insurance (Manulife): One of the oldest and largest group plans in Canada. - Health and Dental Care, Disability Income Replacement, and Business Overhead Insurance (Manulife): Financial protection against sickness and accident so you can continue to provide for your family. - Critical Illness Insurance (Manulife): Saves you 10 per cent on coverage of \$125,000 or more per person. - Pet Insurance (Petsecure): Exclusive rates from the #1 recommended provider in Canada.